Angela Merkel detective series set to air in Italy – DW – 07/12/2024

 "Miss Merkel and the Murder in the Castle" airs the first of two episodes on the Italian television channel Rai2 on Friday evening.

-The series is not actually an Italian creation but was made by a Hamburg-based film production company and first aired by German broadcaster RTL in March last year.
+The series is not an Italian creation, but was made by a Hamburg-based film production company and first aired by German broadcaster RTL in March last year.

 After leaving political office, the alternative reality "Miss Merkel" has settled down in the Uckermark district of eastern Germany, where the real-life ex-chancellor grew up and later bought a holiday home.